CocoaPress/docs/docs/Assembly/index.md

 # Assembly Manual

-The assembly manual and this documentation are intended to be used as compliments.
+The assembly manual and this documentation are intended to be used as complements.
 Find the assembly manual [here](../assets/assembly_manual.pdf).

 [Assembly Manual :material-arrow-right: ](../assets/assembly_manual.pdf){ .md-button .md-button--primary}